-- 2. Tilt the catcher back to dump by lifting on the handle on the front of the catcher. - 3.
+- 2. Tilt the catcher back to dump by lifting on the catcher lift handle on the lower front corner of the catcher. - 3.
 Lower the catcher smoothly down to the normal operating position.
 DO NOT allow the catcher to drop down. - 4.
 Close the door by holding the door handle with the left hand and releasing the safety latch on the door hinge mechanism with the right hand.
 The safety latch is released by pressing in on the top of the latch.
-Then, the door should close smoothly with the assistance of the gas springs.
+Then, smoothly close the door, working against the spring pressure that holds the door closed.
+DO NOT let the door slam shut by releasing the door before it is closed.